tess1o/geopulse/docs-website/docs/faq.md

 When timeline processing detects you stayed at a favorite location, it automatically labels the stay.
 Manage favorites in **Favorites Management** page.

-### What are Period Tags?
+### What are Timeline Labels?

-Period Tags let you annotate time ranges with labels (e.g., "Vacation in Italy", "Business Trip").
+Timeline Labels let you annotate time ranges with labels (e.g., "Vacation in Italy", "Business Trip").
 They help organize and filter timeline data by meaningful events.

-Create period tags in **Period Tags Management** page and view them overlaid on your timeline.
+Create labels in **Timeline Labels** page and view them overlaid on your timeline.

 ### Can I export my data?